 The FAFSA is the only application you’ll need to receive financial aid at KSC.
 The completed FAFSA will be your application for all possible types of need-based financial aid from KSC, Pell grants, and state scholarships.
 Students must file the FAFSA each year before our priority filing deadline of March 1st to receive financial aid.
 KSC’s Title IV Code (002590) must be on your FASFA in order for our office to receive and process your application.

-Before you begin the FAFSA application, you will need to apply for a PIN, which will serve as an electronic signature throughout the process.
+Before you begin the FAFSA application, you will need to apply for an FSA ID, which will serve as an electronic signature throughout the process.
 Click here to learn more.

-A PIN serves as your signature on your electronically filed FAFSA (Free Application for Federal Student Aid) and replaces the old PIN.
+An FSA ID serves as your signature on your electronically filed FAFSA (Free Application for Federal Student Aid) and replaces the old PIN.
 All students should obtain an FSA ID.
-For students who are required to provide parental information on the FAFSA, one of those parents should also get a PIN to use as his or her signature.
+For students who are required to provide parental information on the FAFSA, one of those parents should also get an FSA ID to use as his or her signature.
 In addition to signing the FAFSA, FSA IDs can be used for signing electronic master promissory notes, accessing federal aid records, and filing for future financial aid.

-If you or your parent are unable to obtain a PIN, you may submit your application without a signature; however, this will delay the processing of your application.
+If you or your parent are unable to obtain an FSA ID, you may submit your application without a signature; however, this will delay the processing of your application.
 The KSC Financial Aid Office will send you a paper signature page for you and/or your parent to sign and return directly to the KSC Financial Aid Office.